CURRICULUM VITAE

 01/1988-12/1990 |

-Fish farm (salmon, trout) freelance consultancy
+farm (salmon, trout) freelance consultancy in production management and

-in production management and marketing, cost control and production plan
+marketing, cost control and production plan optimisation subject to physical

-optimisation subject to physical and market constraints.
-Design, development
+and market constraints.
+Design, development and implementation of

-control, growth forecasts, customer and sales data bases and farm accounts. |
+customer and sales data bases and farm accounts. |

 Albania (Based